anasioulas/PCBS_multilayer_perceptron_nn/README.md

 Finally, in order to classify the instances and eventually evaluate the performance of our neural network, we used a `threshold` of 0.5, which means that instances with output value greater than or equal to 0.5 are classified as 1 and instances with output value less than 0.5 are classified as 0.

+## Execution script

+Finally, I created a script, namely `execution.py`, that combines the two previous scripts.

+This script first calls the `data_preparation.py` and receives the training and the validation sets.
+Then it sets some of the hyperparameters of the network to be instantiated.
+Specifically, we use a learning rate of 0.05 and layer dimensions of (9, 15, 1).
+It then creates an instance of the NeuralNetwork class of the `neural_network.py`, runs the gradient_descend method and evaluates the performance of the resulting network.

+If we run this script with `np.random.seed(1)`, we get an accuracy of on the training set and an accuracy of on the validation set.

 ## Previous & Gained Experience